+41 79 446 14 86 info@immofisc.ch

 Dividends can be distributed not only on the net profit of the past financial year, but also on the substance (art.
 675 al. 2 CO, open reserves).
 A distribution of dividends on a financial year with a loss is also possible insofar as the profit brought forward is higher than the loss.

-According to case law in federal tax law, an excessive dividend therefore corresponding to a return on equity of more than 10%) should not lead to a requalification as a salary if it is a dividend deducted from the substance and if a salary at least equivalent to the practices of the sector was paid during the period of hoarding of the company's profits (ie during the supply phase of the substance with a view to subsequent payment of dividends).
+According to federal tax law case law, an excessive dividend corresponding to a return on equity of more than 10% should not lead to reclassification as salary if it is a dividend taken from the substance and if a salary at least equivalent to the practices of the sector was paid during the period of hoarding of the company's profits (i.e. during the phase of building up the substance for subsequent dividend payments).

 In other words, this means that a disproportionate dividend could not be requalified as a salary during the reserve constitution phase due to social insurance law if a salary in line with industry practice has been paid during these years.
 It does not matter if an appropriate salary was also paid in the year of payment of the substantial dividend.